bj-chen/ORF_finder/README.md

 # ORF_finder

-This is a wrapper in Perl for finding the maximum length of ORFs a DNA sequence using NCBI's ORF finder tool (downloadable at ftp://ftp.ncbi.nlm.nih.gov/genomes/TOOLS/ORFfinder/linux-i64/);
+This is a wrapper in Perl for finding the maximum length of ORFs within a DNA sequence using NCBI's ORF finder tool (downloadable at ftp://ftp.ncbi.nlm.nih.gov/genomes/TOOLS/ORFfinder/linux-i64/);

 Input file must be in the BED format, in which each line consists of: